 Located on the east coast of beautiful Fraser Island, 75 Mile Beach, so named because it is approximately 75 miles long, is one of the only beaches in the world that is also a registered National Highway for cars and a landing strip for light aircraft.

-75 Mile Beach isn't safe for swimming or surfing due to its rough waters and a high shark population.
+75 Mile Beach isn't safe for swimming or surfing due to its rough waters and lack of surf life saving towers and services as it is a remote stretch of coastline.
 It is, however, the ultimate 4WD adventure destination, a fisherman’s paradise, as well as home to a number of iconic attractions, including Eli Creek, the Champagne Pools and the Maheno Shipwreck.

 Perched at the mouth of the Burrum River, this peaceful seaside village is ideal for swimming, fishing and camping.
 Rent a holiday house or stay in the caravan park which steals pole position across from the water.
 There are some great selfie spots along the river.